Unitary pseudonatural transformations: Abstract

 \section{Abstract}

-{There are two obvious approaches to a definition of unitarity for pseudonatural transformations between unitary pseudofunctors on pivotal dagger 2-categories.
+{We suggest two approaches to a definition of unitarity for pseudonatural transformations between unitary pseudofunctors on pivotal dagger 2-categories.
 The first is to require that the 2-morphism components of the transformation be unitary.
 The second is to require that the dagger of the transformation be equal to its inverse.
-We show that the `inverse' making these definitions equivalent is the right dual of the transformation in the 2-category $\Fun(\mathcal{C},\mathcal{D})$ of unitary pseudofunctors $\mathcal{C} \to \mathcal{D}$, pseudonatural transformations, and modifications.
-When restricted to unitary pseudonatural transformations, we show that the 2-category $\Fun(\mathcal{C},\mathcal{D})$ is a pivotal dagger 2-category.
+We show that the `inverse' making these definitions equivalent is the right dual of the transformation in the 2-category $\Fun(\mathcal{C},\mathcal{D})$ of pseudofunctors $\mathcal{C} \to \mathcal{D}$, pseudonatural transformations, and modifications.
+We show that the subcategory $\Fun_u(\mathcal{C},\mathcal{D}) \subset \Fun(\mathcal{C},\mathcal{D})$ whose objects are unitary pseudofunctors and whose 1-morphisms are unitary pseudonatural transformations is a pivotal dagger 2-category.
 We apply these results to obtain a Morita-theoretical classification of unitary pseudonatural transformations between fibre functors on the category of representations of a compact quantum group.}